Kolcha/paletteicon/README.md

 QIcon icon(":/icons/icon.svg.p");
 ```

-Renaming used icons from Designer will also work.
+Renamed icons also can be picked from Designer.

 How it works
 ------------

-This engine is very simple - think about it as some kind of wrapper around default Qt SvgIconEngine, but this is not actually true.

-Internally it uses [`QSvgRenderer`](https://doc.qt.io/qt-5/qsvgrenderer.html) to draw original SVG file and then just "colorize" it according to palette.
+This engine is very simple - internally it uses [`QSvgRenderer`](https://doc.qt.io/qt-5/qsvgrenderer.html) to draw original SVG file and then just "colorize" it according to palette.

 [`QPalette::WindowText`](https://doc.qt.io/qt-5/qpalette.html) value is used as color source, enabled/disabled state is also respected.